Spain Permanent Residence: How to Get Permanent Residence After 5 Years?

 After 5 Years, and Then?

 In any case, the permanent resident card greatly facilitates life in Spain, offering you stability and security.
+For non-EU nationals, the card itself must still be renewed every five years even if the right of stay remains the same.